-Installing the Metrics Engine Management Console
+Installing the Management Console

-The UnboundID[®] Metrics Engine provides a graphical web application tool, the UnboundID Metrics Engine Management Console.
-The Metrics Engine Management Console provides configuration and schema management functionality in addition to monitoring and server information.
-Like the dsconfig configuration tool, all changes made using the Metrics Engine Management Console are recorded in logs/config-audit.log.
+The UnboundID Metrics Engine provides a graphical web application tool, the UnboundID Management Console.
+The Management Console provides configuration and schema management functionality in addition to monitoring and server information.
+Like the dsconfig configuration tool, all changes made using the Management Console are recorded in logs/config-audit.log.
 In addition, anytime a configuration is made to the system, the configuration backend is automatically updated and saved as gzip-compressed files.
 You can access the changes in the config/archived-configs folder.

-The Metrics Engine Management Console is a web application that must be deployed in a servlet container that supports the servlet API 2.5 or later.
+The Management Console is a web application that must be deployed in a servlet container that supports the servlet API 2.5 or later.
 An installation using Apache Tomcat is described below for illustration purposes only.

-Note: The Metrics Engine Management Console supports JBoss 7.1.1 or later.
+Note: The Management Console supports JBoss 7.1.1 or later.
 Refer to the JBoss Compatibility section in the WEB-INF/web.xml file for specific configuration steps.

-To Install the Metrics Engine Management Console Out of the Box
+To Install the Management Console Out of the Box

-1. Download and install the servlet container.
-For example, download apache-tomcat-<version>.zip from http://tomcat.apache.org/, and then unzip this file in a location of your choice.
+- 1. Download and install the servlet container.
+For example, download apache-tomcat-<version>.zip from http://tomcat.apache.org/, and then unzip this file in a location of your choice. - 2.
+Set the appropriate Apache Tomcat environment variables.
+The setclasspath.sh and catalina.sh files are in the tomcat bin directory.